cjohansen/portfolio/docs/portfolio/customize-ui.md

   scene.
 - `:background/background-color` a CSS color to set to Portfolio's UI surrounding your scene - documentation, code examples, etc.
+- `:background/document-data` a map of dataset properties to set on the HTML element.
+E.g. `:background/document-data {:theme "dracula"}` will set `data-theme="dracula"` on the HTML element.

 Beware that the background menu persists your chosen theme in the browser's local storage.
 If it appears that setting the `:background/default-option-id`